RAF Angle: Short Sunderland T9114

 On the 29 May 1943 a Short Sunderland of No. 461 Sqn RAAF made a successful forced landing at RAF Angle.
 It had considerable damage to its hull and was unable to land on the water at RAF Pembroke Dock.
 Having rescued the survivors of two crashed aircraft: Short Sunderland JM675 and Armstrong Whitworth Whitley bomber BD282, the crews were passed to the Free French destroyer La Combattante.
 The damage was sustained while taking off in heavy seas.
 Pilot Officer Gordon Singleton performed the first ever ‘dry’ airfield landing by a Sunderland, with no further casualties.
 In 2008, Singleton unveiled a newly restored memorial marking the site of the former airfield and his landing there.
 After his death in 2013, his ashes were interred on the site.

 Hawker Hurricane Z5222

 On 25 August 1941 a Hawker Hurricane of No. 32 Squadron RAF collided into some ground equipment, recorded as a steamroller, while attempting to land following a night flying exercise.
 The pilot survived the crash.

-Previous units

-A partial list of units previously based at RAF Angle.